 If you're excited to play Skull & Bones then you'll want to sign up for the beta.
 There's no timing for the beta's release, nor are there any guarantees you'll be selected, but you'll never have a chance if you don't sign up.

-Is Skull & Bones cancelled?
+Is Skull & Bones canceled?

 No. While Skull & Bones has had numerous delays alongside multiple other Ubisoft titles, Ubisoft has confirmed that Skull & Bones is still in active development.
+A message from the creative director indicates that we'll be learning more about the game sometime in 2021.

 When is the Skull & Bones release date?